The Internet of Things in retail has been radically changing the industry for a number of years.

 Since 2017, at least 53% of companies have leveraged big data to make informed decisions—and that number is growing.

-By implementing an ERP, a retailer can automatically utilize analytics to predict how much stock they will need to order.
+By implementing an enterprise application system, like an ERP, a retailer can automatically utilize analytics to predict how much stock they will need to order.
 The system will assess historical and recent data to determine trends and then relay actionable data directly to the stakeholder on whatever device they’re using.

 A study done by IHL Group revealed that Inventory Distortion costs retailers collectively nearly $800 billion globally.